To compute orientations of Morse flow trees in Legendrian contact homology: Morse flow trees

 \section{Morse flow trees}

-In this section we give a brief introduction of Morse flow trees, following the lines of \cite{trees}.
-We refer the reader to that paper for a more comprehensive description.
+In this section we give a brief introduction to Morse flow trees, following the lines of \cite{trees} and \cite{orienttrees}.
+We refer the reader to these papers for a more comprehensive description.

-So let $\Lambda \subset J^1(M)$ be a spin Legendrian submanifold.
-We will assume that $\Lambda$ is \emph{front generic}, meaning that the front projection $\Pi:J^1(M) \to M$ restricted to $\Lambda$ is an immersion outside a co-dimension 1 submanifold $\Sigma \subset \Lambda$.
+Let $\Lambda \subset J^1(M)$ be a closed, spin Legendrian submanifold.
+We will assume that $\Lambda$ is \emph{front generic}, meaning that the base projection $\Pi:J^1(M) \to M$ restricted to $\Lambda$ is an immersion outside a co-dimension 1 submanifold $\Sigma \subset \Lambda$.
 The points in $\Sigma$ we call \emph{cusp points}.
-If $\dim(\Lambda)\neq 2 $ we will also assume that $\Lambda$ has \emph{simple front singularities}, meaning that the points in $\Sigma$ are projected to standard cusp singularities under the front projection.
+If $\dim(\Lambda)\neq 2 $ we will also assume that $\Lambda$ has \emph{simple front singularities}, meaning that the points in $\Sigma$ are projected to standard cusp singularities under the base projection.
 If $\dim(\Lambda)=2$ we also allow \emph{swallow-tail singularities}.
 See [\cite{trees}, Section 2.2].